MBODM/SimpleLocalization/README.md

 The reason why it abstracts stuff away, is to keep things simple in the future.
 These days software changes a lot in short intervals.
 And maybe also Microsoft may change the concepts of ASP.NET Core soon again, like they did with 1.1 to 2.0.

 Simple stuff like localization is easy to decouple.
-And since localization is a cross cutting concern, it seems better to be dependent on an abstraction like an interface, in a lot of code files, instead being directly dependent on stuff that maybe changes soon and/or often.
+And since localization is a cross cutting concern, used in a lot of code files, it seems better to be dependent on an own abstraction, like an interface, instead being directly dependent on stuff that maybe changes soon and/or often.

 Usage: